 Every kilowatt-hour of electricity (kWh) produced with natural gas releases .55 kilograms of carbon dioxide into the atmosphere (that’s half the greenhouse gas released by coal).
 A UC Irvine professor has calculated that the average person in California uses 2000 kWh per year.
 So a household of four people consumes 8,000 kWh of power.
 If half that power comes from natural gas, an average family of four in California annually releases over two metric tons (that’s about 4,500 pounds) of greenhouse gas into the atmosphere just to power their electronic devices.

 So if you have four people in your household and install an average system that generates 2.5 to 3 kilowatts — very doable with highly efficient panels from SunPower — you can completely mitigate the natural gas that would otherwise be used by a utility to power your house in California.
 This is definitely looking at the issue from a statistical perspective, but the implications are still impressive.
 You can generate enough power from your own solar panels so that a utility could use only non-carbon energy sources to power your home.

-There are many other options that our agents can discuss to further improve your ecological impact.
-These include sending unused solar power back to the grid and/or storing that power onsite with a battery bank.
+There are many other options that our agents can discuss to further improve your ecological impact such as sending unused solar power back to the grid.
 Whether you choose these additional options or not, recognize the fact that installing solar panels helps you take a tremendous stride towards improving future prospects regarding climate change.
 For more information, contact Solaron at 916-631-9293 or email us via our contact form.